 What is WMIC?

-WMIC is a powerful tool that provides red teamers with access to critical system information and configurations.
+WMIC is a powerful tool that provides red teamers access to critical system information and configurations.
 Red teamers can use this information to identify vulnerabilities, execute commands, and modify system configurations.
-Moreover, WMIC allows red teamers to perform these tasks remotely, which means that they can exploit vulnerabilities from a distance, making it an ideal tool for red teaming.
+Moreover, WMIC allows red teamers to perform these tasks remotely, which means they can exploit vulnerabilities from a distance, making it an ideal tool for red teaming.

 Using WMIC for Red Teaming